 5 Reasons We Love Marigolds and How to Grow Them From Seed

 MarigoldsIf you're looking to add some vibrant color to your garden, growing marigolds from seed is a great option.
 These beautiful flowers are easy to grow and have a variety of benefits for the home gardener.
-Here are some tips to help you successfully grow marigolds from seed indoors.
+Here are some tips to help you successfully grow marigolds from seed indoors and out.

 Marigolds are one of our “must-grow” flowers.
 They are an integral part of many cultural celebrations and have benefits for the home vegetable gardener.
 Marigolds are easy to grow from seed and are sure to become one of your favorite flowers.